RasaHQ/rasa/docs/migrations.rst

   well as the configuration and metadata).
 Please make sure to retrain a model before trying to use it with this improved version.

-- loading data should be done either using
+- loading data should be done either using:

   .. code-block:: python